mrk-hnr/PHP_CRUD-Basic/ReadMe.md

   - PHP syntax the same as when adding a data except the MySQL query is changed to UPDATE.
 - Removing Data
   - PHP syntax the same as when adding a data except the MySQL query to reflect deleting data.
+- Display all data from friends table
+  - Modified the PHP syntax from all three functions (add, edit, delete) to immediately display all without triggering method="POST" from a form tag.

 Quickstart MySQL Query: